elisa97/Taskmanager/README.md

 ### Installation of *Python3*
 ***
 To install *Python3*, download the programm [here](https://www.python.org/downloads/) or use the following command line (for Linux-Users):
 `$ sudo apt-get install python3 `

 ### Installation of *Python3 -pip3*
 ***
 To install *Python3 -pip3*, use the following command line (for Linux-Users):
 `$ sudo apt install python3-pip `

 ### Installation of *TkInter*
 ***
 To install *TkInter*, check out [here](https://tkdocs.com/tutorial/install.html) or use the following command line (for Linux-Users):
 `$ sudo apt-get install python3-tk `

-## Collaboration
+## Usage
 ***

-### How to execute the programm
+### How to start the programm
 ***
 If you have installed the required programms, you can use the following command lines to start this programm:
 * if you have the zip file  *TaskManager_119599.zip* on your computer